nycmeshnet/nycmesh.net/content/rate-card/index.md

 ## PERFORMANCE: INDIVIDUAL EXPERIENCE MAY VARY

-Speeds vary considerably due to distance from our main antennas, type of connection (point to point, multipoint, fiber).
-Wireless connection speeds particularly may vary considerably.
+Speeds vary due to distance from our main antennas, type of connection (point to point, multipoint, fiber).
+Wireless connection speeds vary considerably.
 NYC Mesh uses best-effort for speed and support.

 ## Network Management:
 NYC Mesh is a neutral network and does not have any network management practices that are specific to any application or subscriber.

-Additional information on network management can be found in NYC Mesh's [Network Commons License](../ncl.pdf).
+Additional information on network management can be found in NYC Mesh's Network Commons License- [nycmesh.net/ncl.pdf](../ncl.pdf)

 ## Privacy Policy:
 We are a neutral network and do not monitor, collect, store or block any user data or content.